Forex Trading UK 2023

-These seven pairs make up the majority of forex trading on a daily basis, in the UK and around the world.
+These seven pairs make up the majority of forex trading on a daily basis, in the UK, and around the world.
 Beginner forex traders should start out trading these major currency pairs since they are always available to buy and sell and typically entail lower fees than less common forex pairs.

 There are more than 20 different minor currency pairs.
 These either pair the non-USD currencies from the major pairs or pair the US dollar with other global currencies.
 For example, JPY/AUD and GBP/EUR are considered minor currency pairs.

 The exotics involve pairs of currencies that aren’t frequently traded.
 For example, JPY/ZAR and EUR/HUF are considered exotic forex pairs.
-Exotics can be very illiquid – that is, there aren’t many people buying or selling them at any given time – so they’re generally best for more advanced forex traders.
+Exotics can be very illiquid – that is, there aren’t many people buying or selling them at any given time – so they’re generally better for more advanced forex traders.

 Forex Trading Fees

-One of the best things about forex trading in the UK is that it is almost always commission-free.
+One of the things about forex trading in the UK is that it is almost always commission-free.
 Instead of charging a flat fee of several pounds per trade, most forex brokers charge what’s known as a spread.

 The spread is the difference between what you can buy a currency pair for and what you can sell it for at the same time.
-Spreads vary by forex pair and by broker, and they can range from as low as 0.05% to as high as 1% or more.
+Spreads vary by forex pair and by the broker, and they can range from as low as 0.05% to as high as 1% or more.
 Generally, you’ll find the lowest spreads on major currency pairs and the highest spreads on exotics.

 One important thing to keep in mind is that if you trade with leverage, you’ll likely have to pay additional fees.
 Most forex brokers charge overnight interest rates if you hold a leveraged forex position after the close of business in the UK, even though the forex market never sleeps.
-As a result, if you leverage forex trades, it’s best to only keep your positions open for several hours at a time.

 UK Taxes on Forex Trading